Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 A familiar sight driving in Kansas

-Where To Stay In Salina
+Where to Stay In Salina

-๐Ÿ“ Day 7: Salina to Goodland, Kansas
+Day 7: Salina to Goodland, Kansas

-Wild West In Hayes, Kansas
+Wild West In Hays, Kansas

 This historic district has been carefully maintained with a mix of independent shops and restaurants and it has a lovely old world feel to it.